Sylvi Listhaug: Minister of Agriculture (2013–15)

 Listhaug during a meeting with Phil Hogan, the European Commissioner for Agriculture and Rural Development.

 On 16 October 2013, Listhaug was appointed Minister of Agriculture and Food in the new Solberg Cabinet.
 The Solberg government signalled a drastic change of course in Norwegian agricultural policy by opening for more freely sale and purchase of farms, and seeking a development towards more sustainable fewer and bigger farms.
 Listhaug as Minister of Agriculture sought to remove laws which require farm-owners to live on the farm.
 Listhaug argued her changes would lead to a more efficient food production in Norway, ultimately reducing high food prices.
 She also lowered government subsidies to farmers, who receive one of the highest government subsidies in the world, according to the OECD.
-As an example, Norwegian farmers receive over 50% of their farm income as government support, while the equivalent number for U.S. farmers is 8%.

 As Listhaug in 2010 had called the Norwegian agricultural policy a "communist system" in an op-ed, this received widespread attention in media and social media.
 After being pressured with the comment in a television debate, she stated her intent on following the new government's policy agreement.
 Prior comments by Listhaug and the new government's course was met with scepticism and protest among some farmers.

 During her time as Minister of Agriculture and Food, Listhaug had, somewhat controversially, contacts with clients of First House, including the farmers' organization Norges Bondelaget, the NHO employers' organization unit representing food and beverage firm, the brewing organization Bryggeriforeningen, and supermarket chain Rema 1000, one of her last clients for First House before she joined the government herself.